tayruxin/tp/docs/DeveloperGuide.md

 Unlike other `Command` class, the `RemarkCommand` class has two `COMMAND_WORD` - remark and unremark.
 Hence, it is a dependency for two `Parser` - `RemarkCommandParser` and `UnremarkCommandParser`.
+The two command words require two different parsers as they have different command format.
+Meanwhile, both can create the same type of Command object, `RemarkCommand`, because both command words results in a change in remarks of a company.
 The following activity diagram will show how `RemarkCommand` can achieve the functionality of both `COMMAND_WORD`.

 <img src="images/RemarkActivityDiagram.png"/>

 #### Design Considerations
-**Aspect: How adding/editing of Remark is implemented**
+**Aspect: Implementation of `COMMAND_WORD` for Remark**
 - **Alternative 1 (current choice):** Use two `COMMAND_WORD`
     - Pros: More specific commands allow for better error handling i.e empty remark can be considered invalid input, thus more defensive programming
-    - Cons: More prone to bugs if error handling not implemented correctly.
+    - Cons: More test cases needed to find bugs/More prone to bugs if error handling not implemented correctly.
-- **Alternative 2:** Use only one `COMMAND_WORD`
+- **Alternative 2:** Use only one `COMMAND_WORD` - remark
     - Pros: Easier to implement.
-    - Cons: Remarks may be accidentally deleted by empty input.
+    - Cons: Remarks may be accidentally deleted by an empty input for the parameter.
+This can affect user experience negatively.

 ### Add Feature
 The `add` command allows users to add companies into LinkMeIn.
 The compulsory parameters are the company's name, the application's role, status and deadline, and the recruiter's name, phone and email address.
 The optional field is the priority field.
 Parameters can be added in any order.